kedacore/keda-docs/content/docs/2.6/scalers/datadog.md

 The example below uses the default KEDA polling interval (30 seconds).
 Take into account that [API Datadog endpoints are rate limited](https://docs.datadoghq.com/api/latest/rate-limits/) and reducing the polling interval can accelerate reaching it.
-If your account has reached its rate limit, a relevant error will be logged in KEDA.

 ```yaml
 apiVersion: v1